homepage 2025-10-13T11:39:19-04:00

 Where: 20 Sperry Road, Bethany, CT 06524

-A Connecticut treasure, Whitlock’s Book Barn has been in business since 1948.
+Connecticut treasure, Whitlock’s Book Barn has been in business since 1948.
 In its two red barns, you’ll find hundreds of used books and maps.
 Because map lovers tend to be book lovers, we think this field trip is for you.
 Store Manager Meg Turner will preside, describing the store’s history and showing us a selection of maps from the collection.
 Thereafter, you’re free to browse their maps and books.
+Please note that one area of the barn is accessible only by stairs.
+An RSVP to Connie Brown (brownie487@gmail.com) is requested but not required to attend.

 past events